NishantPatel18/RoadCrackDetection/README.md

 --------------------------------------------------------------------------------------------------------------
 ![image](https://user-images.githubusercontent.com/49043498/97121898-8d620580-1786-11eb-970e-867d7930053d.png)

-Provide the directories of image folders and csv files.
+Provide the directories of image folders and CSV files.

 --------------------------------------------------------------------------------------------------------------

 ![image](https://user-images.githubusercontent.com/49043498/97122237-4de8e880-1789-11eb-845a-d962f43eade7.png)

+Define the total number of images in "num_total_for_train_test".

-Set the number of total and test here.
-That will also calculate the number of train.
+Define the number of test images in "num_test" that will be used for testing.

+Once total and test images have been specified, the number of images that will be used for training is defined in the formula "num_train = num_total_for_train_test - num_test".

 --------------------------------------------------------------------------------------------------------------